SevenShepherd/SevenShepherd.github.io/_posts/2023-04-22-spiritual-gifts.markdown

 <span style="font-size:2.1em">⚠️ Under Construction</span>

-This article is under construction.
+This article is under construction and what you see at the moment is just an idea or outline of what I might want this article to become.
+It is by no means complete, let alone even begun.
 Refresh weekly for updates.

 > &ldquo;I am a charismatic Baptist&mdash;just like Calvin, Luther, Zwingli, Knox&mdash;all the reformers.
 I believe the gifts of the Spirit are here until Jesus Christ returns. **I am a true Charismatic.** I am not a Pentecostal Charismatic.
 I have never spoken in tongues but **I am willing to receive from the Holy Spirit any gift He wants to give me, and anybody that is not, is an <span style="color:purple;">extremely foolish Christian</span>.**&rdquo; &mdash; <a href="#martin">Dr. Walter Martin</a>